jhpyle/docassemble/_docs/objects.md

     web.post('new_user', data={'name': 'Fred'}, task='user_created')
 {% endhighlight %}

+If you set a `task`, you can optionally set the "persistence" of the task by setting the `task_persistent` keyword parameter to `True` or `False`.
+The default is `False`.
+For more information, see the documentation for the [task-related functions].

 You can control what is returned if a request is unsuccessful by setting the `on_failure` attribute (or keyword parameter).
 If you set `on_failure` to `{'success': False}`, then that dictionary will be